plingplingshiny/tp/docs/UserGuide.md

 * A warning will be displayed if there already exists an entry with the same name and/or address in PropertyPal.
 However, it will still be accepted if at least 1 field is different from the existing entry.
 * An entry with identical values for every field is considered a duplicate and will not be accepted by PropertyPal.
+* PropertyType and Price prefix values have a maximum character/digit limit of 100 and 13 respectively.

 Format: `add i/INTENTION n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS pt/PROPERTY_TYPE pr/PRICE​`